 Maths Mastery is now embedded throughout the school reflecting changes within the New National Curriculum, this may be taught stand alone or through links to the Immersive Curriculum where appropriate.
+We are currently strengthening or teaching for mastery approach though links with the Teaching for Mastery programme and the Cornwall and Devon Maths Hub and will be implementing PowerMaths as a central resource.
 (Please see Maths policy).